-Advancing Equal Employment Opportunity Putting the Affirmative Action College Admissions Cases in Context
+Advancing Equal Employment Opportunity

+Putting the Affirmative Action College Admissions Cases in Context

-Pending before the United States Supreme Court are two important cases involving university admissions policies: Students for Fair Admissions (SFFA) v.
+The United States Supreme Court recently decided two important cases involving university admissions policies: Students for Fair Admissions (SFFA) v.
 University of North Carolina (UNC) and SFFA v.
 Harvard College.
-In these cases, SFFA has asked the Supreme Court to overturn over 45 years of precedent and prohibit universities from considering race among other factors in admissions in pursuing the educational benefits of diversity.
+In these cases, the Court held that the UNC and Harvard College affirmative action programs, which consider race as one factor of many as part of a holistic admissions process, violated the Equal Protection Clause.
+In so holding, the Court undermined equal opportunity by significantly paring back the circumstances in which race can be used in higher education admissions.

 These cases address college admissions-nothing else.
-Regardless of the outcome, the Supreme Court's decisions should not change employment law.
-Although opponents of civil rights may argue the contrary, employers will continue to have a duty to create workplaces free from discrimination, including through efforts designed to achieve diversity, equity, inclusion, and accessibility (DEIA).
+The Supreme Court's decision does not change employment law.
+Although opponents of civil rights argue the contrary, employers continue to have a duty to create workplaces free from discrimination, including through efforts designed to achieve diversity, equity, inclusion, and accessibility (DEIA).